khrome/cycada/README.md

 CYC 4 queries in node.js on localhost or remote.

-Currently experimental
+Currently experimental and slow enough it's not a good choice for client interactive code paths.

 Installation
 ------------

+    npm install cycada

-Running opencyc 4.0 require Java already be installed on your system, it will be downloaded and unpacked on npm `postinstall`
+Running opencyc 4.0 requires Java already be installed on your system.
+The OpenCYC binary will be downloaded and unpacked on npm `postinstall` but it will not execute without an existing java install on your system.

-Should you need to initiate this manually within the module, execute:

-    ./download.sh

 Running
 -------